ossf/osv-schema/docs/schema.md

 The `purl` field is a string following the
  [Package URL specification](https://github.com/package-url/purl-spec) that identifies the package.
 This field is optional but recommended.

-The `severity` field is an optional element [defined here](#severity-field).
-Per package severity override is optional for different packages.
-It is only recommended to have both top level and affected package `severity` fields when there are mutliple affected packages.
-For single affected package, `severity` override is not needed.

 Different ecosystems can define the same names; they identify different packages.
 For example, these denote different libraries with different sets of